camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/github.md

 - **GitHub API:** [Create workflow dispatch event](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event)
 - **Owner:** The account owner of the repository.
 The name is not case-sensitive.
 - **Repo:** The name of the repository.
 The name is not case-sensitive
-- **Workflow ID:** The ID or the filename of the workflow.
+- **Workflow ID:** The ID of the workflow.
+You can also pass the workflow file name as a string.
 - **Git reference:** The branch or tag name for the workflow.
-- **Workflow inputs:** A single JSON object with up to 10 key-value pairs.
+- **Workflow inputs:** An object containing up to 10 key-value pairs.
 Inputs are configured in the workflow file.

 ## Handle Connector response